lake-wg/edhoc/draft-ietf-lake-edhoc.md

 As stated in Section 3.1 of {{RFC9052}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
 Applications might use additional information such as 'kid context' or lower layers to determine which key to try first.
 Applications should strive to make ID_CRED_x as unique as possible, since the recipient may otherwise have to try several keys.

 See {{COSE}} for more examples.

+#### COSE Header Parameters for CWT and CWT Claims Set {#new-header-param}

+This document registers two new COSE header parameters 'kcwt' and 'kccs' for use with CBOR Web Token (CWT, {{RFC8392}}) and CWT Claims Set (CCS, {{RFC8392}}), respectively.
+The CWT/CCS MUST contain a COSE_Key in a 'cnf' claim {{RFC8747}}.
+There may be any number of additional claims present in the CWT/CCS.

+CWTs sent in 'kcwt' are protected using a MAC or a signature and are similar to a certificate (when with public key cryptography) or a Kerberos ticket (when used with symmetric key cryptography).
+CCSs sent in 'kccs' are not protected and are therefore similar to raw public keys or self-signed certificates.

+Security considerations for 'kcwt' and 'kccs' are made in {{impl-cons}}.

 #### Compact Encoding of ID_CRED Fields for 'kid' {#compact-kid}